Jyoti-kumari55/Netflix-GPT_react_project/NetflixGPT/netflix-gpt/README.md

 - Created a main controller & its secondary controllers
 - Fetch data for trailer video
 - Updated the store for trailer data
-- Embedded the Youtube vieeo and make it autolay and mute
+- Embedded the Youtube vieeo and make it autoplay and mute
 - Uses tailwind css to make the main controller look beatiful..